-When industrial facilities and in particular chemical, petrochemical and process industries are concerned, earthquakes represent a natural hazard that can trigger relevant accidents resulting in release of Acutely Hazardous Materials (AHMs), fire, explosions that can produce injury to people and to near field equipments and constructions.
-Failure probability due to seismic hazard may be plugged into Quantitative Risk Analysis (QRA) either for consequence and loss assessment purposes (Lees 1996).
-Details about seismic risk in industrial risk analysis, i.e. Quantitative probabilistic seismic Risk Analysis (QpsRA), may be found elsewhere (Iervolino 2003, Fabbrocino et al. 2004).
-From the earthquake engineering perspective, lack of dynamic characterization of industrial critical components and their local and global performance parameters to be used for exhaustive risk analyses results mainly in vulnerability assessments which may be not suitable for QpsRA.
+When industrial facilities and in particular chemical, petrochemical and process industries are concerned, earthquakes represent a natural hazard which can trigger relevant accidents resulting in the release of Acutely Hazardous Materials (AHMs), fire, as well as explosions that can result in injury to people and equipments and constructions.

+Accordingly, results of seismic risk analysis of critical components, i.e. annual failure probability due to seismic hazard, may be plugged into the Quantitative Risk Analysis (QRA) either for consequence or loss assessment purposes [Lees, 1996].
+It requires the seismic vulnerability analysis with respect to those limit states which can trigger industrial accident and its convolution with the Probabilistic Seismic Hazard Analysis [McGuire, 1995; Cornell, 1968].
+Details about seismic risk in industrial risk analysis, i.e. Quantitative probabilistic seismic Risk Analysis (QpsRA), may be found elsewhere [Iervolino, 2003; Fabbrocino et al., 2004].
+From the earthquake engineering perspective, the lack of dynamic characterisation of industrial critical components as well as their local and global performance parameters to be used for exhaustive risk analyses, result mainly in vulnerability assessment which may not be suitable for QpsRA.